-Please note we have new operating guidelines for retreats during the CoVid 19 Pandemic.
-We ask that you read this summary (click on the blue link below) before you book your retreat, and before you arrive:
+Please note we have a few new operating guidelines during the CoVid 19 Pandemic.
+We ask that you read the “New Covid Guidelines for retreats” page of this website before you arrive

 What is written below was pre-pandemic.
-Much still applies, but if some contradicts the the document linked above, please take the document as the updated version of this page.
+Much still applies.
+Some items may have changed.
 Feel free to ask us via email if you are unclear.

 Arrival and Departures: Check in time is in the afternoon.
 As the location is quite isolated, we recommend you arrive during daylight hours.
 Check out time on your final day is 12 noon.